jaloughrey/Gravitational-Wave-Signals/Grav wave signals/CA2-Copy1.md

 The orbital seperation was given as: $R = 235km$.
 For comparison the orbit of Mercury has $R \approx 53 \times 10^6km$.

 #### Part 4:
-What does your analysis suggest are the best astrophysical candidates for the merging objects?
+What does our analysis suggest are the best astrophysical candidates for the merging objects?

-Our analyse suggests that the merging objects are likely black holes formed from massive progenitor stars.
+The merging objects are likely black holes formed from massive progenitor stars.
 With our justified assumption of $q \sim 1$ we derived individual masses of $M_1 = M_2 \approx 38.50M_{sun}$ and a chirp mass of $M_{ch} = 33.52M_{sun}$.
 Both of these are consistent with black holes and too large for to be the masses of neutron stars.
 The near merger gravitational wave frequency is also consistent with the rest of our analysis, being lower due to the high mass binary objects.
 The amplitude of our model MCMC waveform matches that of the observed waveform, which justifys our fit parameters and hence our conclusion that the merging objects are black holes.
 <br>
 Although the analysis suggests black holes as the merging objects it is also worth considering the higher order effects on the waveform, such as eccentricity and spin of the objects as these will alter our estimations and could change the way we see the system.